-Dr. King had a dream that one day all people would be guaranteed the inalienable rights of life, liberty, and the pursuit of happiness as called for in the Declaration of Independence.
-Dr. King called for social justice and opportunity.
-He asked that we bridge differences and come together in unity.
+Dr. King said we must strive to build a “beloved community” characterized by the “type of spirit and the love that can transform opponents into friends.”
+He shared his dream that one day all people would be guaranteed the inalienable rights of life, liberty and the pursuit of happiness.
+He called for social justice and opportunity.
+He asked that we bridge differences and join together.

 - Volunteer at service projects organized by our HandsOn Network affiliates and partners.

-- Join the Movement and Commit to Host a Sunday Supper.
-Inspired by Dr. King’s vision of people of diverse backgrounds interacting on personal levels, America’s Sunday Supper encourages people to share a meal and/or watch a documentary film to discuss issues that affect their communities in order to increase racial and cultural understanding.
+- Join the movement and commit to host a Sunday Supper.
+(Sign up below.)
+Inspired by Dr. King’s vision of people of diverse backgrounds interacting on personal levels, America’s Sunday Supper encourages people to share a meal and discuss issues that affect their communities, to increase racial and cultural understanding.
 Points of Light provides toolkits, films, conversation starters and incentives to help individuals and groups organize Sunday Suppers and service projects.

 - Donate to support MLK Day service across the country.

 past MLK Day Videos:

 - Read about the 2013 Martin Luther King, Jr. Day of Service.